Tricky Task

 ABB Global Trainee Program for Information Systems is a global company that seeks recent university graduates who have earned a degree in Computing, Information Systems, or a related major, at the MSc or equivalent level, and then places them in a program in their area of residence.
 They offer extremely competitive salaries to recruited graduates, and conduct extensive searches for the right graduate for each position.
 Airservices Australia and Reckitt Benckiser is another example that offers as much as $50,000 – $55,000 for graduate trainees.
 Major banks often offer salaries near the $60,000 mark.

-Whilst a degree can demonstrate an applicant’s academic abilities, it is often difficult to assess behavioural or personality characteristics.
-With graduate programs remaining one of the most competitively fought employment prospects for students fresh out of education, businesses regularly find themselves in need of more information about the applicants in front of them.
 Many of the best applicants may not appear superior on paper, while others that are not ambitious could shine on their resume.
 To ensure that the best graduates are selected around both attitudes and ability, RightPeople have developed a range of graduate and apprenticeship assessments that target factors such as learning potential, maturity and cultural fit.
 Unlike others, RightPeople’s tests have been developed in Australia, taking into account our culture, experience and educational system.

 Leave a Reply